-Zanshin Dojo opened as a karate school in 1992 and became the first school of Gracie “Brazilian” jiu-jitsu in middle Tennessee in 1994.
-We are a member of the U.S. Eastern Wado-Ryu, Japanese Wado-Ryu Renmei and Brazilian Wado-Ryu karate federations and the Rickson Gracie International Jiu-Jitsu Association.
+Zanshin Dojo opened as a karate school in 1992 and in 1994 became the first Gracie “Brazilian” jiu-jitsu school in middle Tennessee.
 Many of our students have gone on to become world-class competitors and instructors.
-At Zanshin Dojo, we focus on the highest quality martial arts technique with applications for self-defense as well as tournament competition.
+We focus on the highest quality martial arts techniques with applications for self-defense as well as tournament competition.
 The karate curriculum is based on standards set by the international Wado-Ryu Karate Federation and by Rickson Gracie for the jiu-jitsu program.

-Eric Silver, head instructor of Zanshin Dojo started his martial arts training in 1971 and has studied in the US, Brazil, Japan and Europe.
-He is a sixth degree black-belt in Wado-Ryu karate and a third-degree black belt in Gracie Jiu-Jitsu.
-He is one of a small group of people awarded their black-belts by Rickson Gracie.
-In addition to his extensive training with the legendary Rickson, Mr. Silver has trained with Brazilian Jiu-Jitsu luminaries, Royler Gracie, Fabio Gurgel, Marcelo Garcia and Saulo Ribeiro.
+Eric Silver, head instructor of Zanshin Dojo, started his martial arts training in 1971 and has studied in the US, Brazil, Japan and Europe.
+He holds a sixth-degree black belt in Wado-Ryu karate and a third-degree black belt in Gracie Jiu-Jitsu.
+He is one of a small group of people awarded their black belts personally from Rickson Gracie.
+In addition to Rickson, he has trained with jiu-jitsu legends Demian Maia, Marcelo Garcia, Royler Gracie, Fabio Gurgel and Saulo Ribeiro.

-Brazilian Jiu-Jitsu classes at Zanshin Dojo are open to men, women and children.
-No previous experience is required and beginners can start at any time.
-Uniforms may be purchased through the school and visitors are always welcome.
+Classes at Zanshin Dojo are open to men, women and children.
+No previous experience is necessary and uniforms may be purchased through the school.
+Visitors are always welcome.